-Employees do not have to know they are bonded, but it’s a good idea to let potential candidates know they might be.
-Depending on the type of bond, your company will be protected from loss due to any specific employee theft or collusion among many employees.
+Although employees do not need to know they are bonded, it is a good idea to let potential candidates know they might be.
+Employee theft bonds will protect your company from loss due to any employee theft or collusion among employees in high risk job positions.

 Any employee who has access to valuable company assets could be a potential theft risk.
 This includes access to automobiles, expensive equipment and of course, cash.

 - Accounting: The Sarbanes-Oxley legislation helps protect shareholders from fraudulent accounting practices, but it does not guarantee freedom from the risk of theft through accounting departments.
 The most experienced accounting workers have been known to cheat the system and embezzle funds through skimming, larceny and even fraud, making accounting jobs high risk.